 Ruth Hale’s legal and cultural battle to keep her name, a landmark fight for women’s identity.

 Read hereI love to read, bake (mostly scones and foccacia), and run (slowly!).
-I’m also a huge NYT-connections enthusiast.
-If you have advice on surviving your first marathon, please drop me a line!
+I also a love doing the NYT-Connections, reading, and horseback riding!

 Email: